bUnit-dev/bUnit/docs/razor-examples.md

 - It is inside child component `<ComponentUnderTest>` where you declare the component under test.
 - Any markup or component fragments that is needed for the test can be declared inside the optional `<Fragment>` components.
 The `Id` parameter is optional, and only needed if you have more than one.

-- To render and get the component under test or any of the fragments, use the `GetComponentUnderTest<TComponent>()` method on the `IRazorTestContext` object. `GetFragment()` can be called both with and without a `TComponent`, e.g. if its just markup defined in it.
+- To render and get the component under test or any of the fragments, use the `GetComponentUnderTest<TComponent>()` method on the `IRazorTestContext` object. `GetFragment()` can be called both with and without a `TComponent`, e.g. if it's just markup defined in it.

 - Inside the `Test` methods you can do all the things you can in C#-based tests, e.g. assert against the CUT.
 The only difference is that some methods such as `TakeSnapshot()` is not available on the local scope, but through the `IRazorTestContext` object passed to each Test method.